$49.95 $55.83 Buy It Now

 5. Use a Cooler: Consider using a camera cooler or fan attachment to help regulate the sensor temperature during prolonged shooting sessions.
 This can be particularly useful in hot weather conditions.

-See also How much memory for dslr camera
+See also How to use a dslr camera in manual mode

 FAQ